astropy-learn/dev-guide/README.md

    d)  If this is a book, _index.md_ should be renamed, for example _index-modeling.md_, and it should consist of text summarizing the contents of the individual notebooks.
 It will be the fist page of the book.
 If this is a single notebook rather than a book, the file should be left as _index.md_ and should be empty.

    e) If this is a book, _\_toc.yml_ should not be empty; it will be the book's table of contents and should have the below format.
 If this is a single notebook rather than a book, the file should be empty.
    ```
    format: jb-book
-   root: index
+   root: index-modeling
    chapters:
    - file: 1_intro-to-modeling
    - file: 2_applying-model-to-data